Bspangehl/RepData_PeerAssessment1/PA1_template.md

 Median of total number of steps taken per day:
 10766.188679.

+The mean before and after imputing remains the same.
+The median before and after imputing has changed slightly.
-Impact of imputing missing data on the estimates of the total daily number of steps seems low.
+The imputing of missing data seems to have minimal effect on the estimates of the total daily number of steps.

 ### Are there differences in activity patterns between weekdays and weekends?
+Create a new factor variable in the dataset with two levels -- 'weekday' and 'weekend' indicating whether a given date is a weekday or weekend day.